interrupt-software/terraform-provider-hashicups/README.md

 ### Service Discovery

 Upon instantiation, the provider registry protocol will query the endpoint for any declared services.
-For this example we do not need to declare modules but it is included to highlight the purpose of the service desicovery use.
+For this example we do not need to declare modules but it is included to highlight the purpose of the service discovery use.
 There is a detailed section with ample detail in the [Provider Registry Protocol](https://www.terraform.io/docs/internals/provider-registry-protocol.html#service-discovery) documentation.

 ##### .well-known/terraform.json